sequenceiq/slider/src/site/md/rolehistory.md

 # The NodeMap: the core of the Role History

+The core data structure is a map of every node in the cluster tracking how many containers are allocated to specific roles in it, and, when there are no active instances, when it was last used.
+This history is used to choose where to request new containers.
+Because of the asynchronous allocation and release of containers, the Role History also needs to track outstanding release requests --and, more critically, outstanding allocation requests.
+If Hoya has already requested a container for a specific role on a host, then asking for another container of that role would break anti-affinity requirements.
+Note that not tracking oustanding requests would radically simplify some aspects of the design, especially the complexity of correlating allocation responses with the original requests -and so the actual hosts originally requested.

-1. Hoya builds up a map of which nodes have recently been used
+1. Hoya builds up a map of which nodes have recently been used.
-1. Every node counts the no. of active containers in each role
+1. Every node counts the no. of active containers in each role.
 1. Nodes are only chosen for allocation requests when there are no active or requested containers on that node.
 1. When choosing which instances to release, Hoya could pick the node with the